 Division 12A is used in:

 In children’s cases, a family consultant helps you and the other party throughout the court process.
 They are sworn in as a witness on the first day of the trial in the Family Court and at any time during a hearing in the Federal Circuit Court.

-There are different steps throughout a court case between the Family Court and Federal Circuit Court.
+There are different steps throughout a court case in the Federal Circuit and Family Court of Australia. .